uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 Most of the time we want our variables to hold data, but there also also times when we don't yet know the value and wish to leave the variable empty.

-K provides us with a way to do this.
+Kotlin provides us with a way to do this.
 We refer to these data types as nullable types.

 You can think of a variable that is of a nullable type as a box that may contain a value or null.
 When you want to use the value, you have to open the box, and tell the computer what to do if the box is empty.
 Do you use a default value?
 Do you stop executing an expression and just make it null?
 Maybe you crash the entire program?
 The world is your oyster.
 Nullable types give you the benefit of being able to set a variable to null while making it harder for these null values to break your program.